Alcohol And Anger: A Violent Cocktail

 Other interventions are often used in tandem to support these efforts, such as other more holistic approaches like massage or meditation.
 Check in with your partner regularly when they are receiving treatment to help them identify what is and is not working so that you can make adjustments as needed.

-If you decide that your relationship cannot be restored to a health dynamic or it is too dangerous for you to be involved with your partner, choosing to leave may spare you significant heartache.
+If you decide that your relationship cannot be restored to a healthy dynamic or it is too dangerous for you to be involved with your partner if they refuse to stop drinking alcohol, choosing to leave may spare you significant heartache.
 This can be an empowering, liberating decision, but it can often come with unforeseen complications; for many partners of belligerent drinkers, leaving their relationship can often put them in even more danger.
 Their former partner may be angered by this decision, causing them to lash out.

-Whether you have chosen to stay in or leave the relationship, many people who struggle with alcohol consumption and anger management may also benefit from individual counseling.
+Whether you have chosen to stay in or leave the relationship, many people who struggle with alcohol consumption and anger management may also benefit from individual counseling and evaluation for a potential alcohol use disorder, which may require addiction treatment.
 Talking with a licensed mental health professional can provide you with a healthy outlet for expressing your thoughts and emotions, allowing you to process through any lingering feelings you may have about your partner’s past words or actions.
 Many people may gravitate to online therapy because it allows you to meet with your therapist at convenient times and from preferred locations.
 This means that if you are worried about your partner finding out that you are seeking therapeutic support, you can meet from a location outside of the home.

 Know that online therapy has helped many people successfully overcome their addiction to things like gambling, smoking tobacco, and other illicit drugs.
 A meta-analysis revealed that participants in online interventions for addiction experienced positive outcomes and behavioral changes that they maintained months after the end of the study.
 In a separate investigation conducted by the Centre for Psychiatry Research, study leaders assigned 234 participants with significant anger management issues to four weeks of online mindful emotion awareness treatment.
 The results of the study affirmed significant reductions in anger problems, further strengthening online therapy’s efficacy as an alternative to face-to-face therapy.